HowardZHY/CustomSkinLoader-LegacyFabric/README.md

 # CustomSkinLoader-LegacyFabric
 ## What's this?
-Custom Skin Loader mod for Minecraft Legacy Fabric 1.8-1.12.2.
+Custom Skin Loader mod for Legacy Fabric Minecraft.
 It's a mod which can load skins and capes from any online source or from your local.

 ## How to use?